johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

   /// Transport responsible for managing the lifecycle and messaging aspects of this actor.
   /*special*/ var transport: ActorTransport { get }

-  static func resolve<Identity>(id identity: Identity, using transport: ActorTransport)
+  static func resolve<Identity>(_ identity: Identity, using transport: ActorTransport)
     throws -> Self?
     where Identity: ActorIdentity